Throughout 2018, Edge Hill University will be marking the 100th anniversary of the first women’s right to vote with a packed programme of free events.

 To mark 100 years of votes for women, Equalities is the theme of this year’s Festival of Ideas.
 Now in its third year, the Festival boasts a programme of entertaining and accessible public events aimed at opening up conversations about overcoming past injustices and how we can formulate a more egalitarian society in the future.

-Later in the year, founder of the Social Democrat Party and former Cabinet Minister, Baroness Shirley Williams will visit the University and the campus will also host an event for the Great Get Together, a nationwide series of community events to celebrate the life and beliefs of Jo Cox MP.
+Later in the year, the campus will also host an event for the Great Get Together, a nationwide series of community events to celebrate the life and beliefs of Jo Cox MP.
 Marking the a highspot of this year’s Festival of Ideas, the event will include performances, installations and activities to trace the journey towards equality.

 There are also plans to create a Suffrage Garden on campus to commemorate Edge Hill’s part in the history of the Suffragist movement – as well as many other exciting events to be announced throughout the year.